-- b.
-Multifamily: - (1) One and one-half (1.5) space for each efficiency unit, two parking spaces for one and two-bedroom units, and three parking spaces for three-bedroom units or larger and two-bedroom units, which contain an enclosed den or other space convertible to a bedroom plus an additional ten) percent of the total number of required spaces for guest parking, which shall be identified as such. - (2) All of the required minimum number of parking spaces pursuant to these provisions, shall be conveyed for use by the developer to the condominium association, and then made available for use by the unity owners at no charge.
-Where spaces are indicated by a fraction, at least the whole number must be conveyed.
-This provision shall apply to development under the PRD Ordinance. - c.
-Hotels, motels, and other tourist accommodations: One space for each rental sleeping unit, plus an additional ten percent of the total number of required spaces. - 3.
-Commercial uses - a.
+- a.
 Banks and financial institutions: One space for each 300 feet of gross floor area, plus sufficient area for eight stacking spaces for each drive-thru window.
-Drive-thru lanes shall be designed so as to be totally separated from required off-street parking spaces and driveways. - Business, vocational, and trade schools: One space for each 100 square feet of gross floor area. - c.
-Lodges, fraternal organizations, and union halls: One space for each 100 square feet of gross floor area. - Offices (business, professional): One space for each 300 square feet of gross floor area. - e.
+Drive-thru lanes shall be designed so as to be totally separated from required off-street parking spaces and driveways. - b.
+Business, vocational, and trade schools: One space for each 100 square feet of gross floor area. - c.
+Lodges, fraternal organizations, and union halls: One space for each 100 square feet of gross floor area. - d.
+Offices (business, professional): One space for each 300 square feet of gross floor area - e.
 Personal service establishments (dry cleaners, laundromats, gym, fitness center, and other similar uses): One space for each 200 square feet of gross floor area. - f.
 Repair service establishments (shoes, watches, appliances, and other similar uses): One space for each 200 square feet of gross floor area. - g.
 Restaurants, lounges, and nightclubs: One space for each 75 square feet of customer service area. - h.
 Retail sales establishments: One space for each 200 square feet of gross floor area, plus sufficient area for four stacking spaces for every drive-thru window.
-Drive-thru lanes shall be designed so as to be totally separated from required off-street parking spaces and driveways. - i.
-Service stations: Three spaces, plus three spaces for every service bay. - j.
-Theaters/Auditoriums: One space for each three seats or other accommodations provided.
-For benches, pews, or other similar seating arrangements, each 18 lineal inches of such seating facilities shall be counted as one seat for the purpose of computing off-street parking requirements. - k.
-Vehicle sales, rental, repair, and service operations: One space for every 400 square feet of enclosed floor area for sales or rental display, plus two spaces for each service bay.
+Drive-thru lanes shall be designed so as to be totally separated from required off-street parking spaces and driveways.